The ISO 27001 Planning Phase Key Steps

 This step involves selecting and implementing the measures to mitigate, transfer, avoid, or accept the identified risks based on their evaluation.
 We capture this information in the Risk Treatment Plan(s) or RTP.

-The goal is to reduce information security risks to an acceptable level in alignment with the organisation's risk appetite and compliance requirements.
+The goal is to reduce information security risks to an acceptable level, aligning with the organisation’s risk appetite and compliance requirements.

 Determine Risk Treatment Options

-The options you have here were outlined in the Risk Methodology earlier (mitigate, transfer, avoid, accept, etc).
+The options available to you were outlined in the Risk Methodology earlier (mitigate, transfer, avoid, accept, etc.).

 The Statement of Applicability (SoA), the list of ISO 27001 controls, will need reviewing.
-Risk treatments will be needed to meet some of the controls, which may require RTPs.
+Risk treatments will be needed to meet some of the controls, which may require Risk Treatment Plans.

 Develop Risk Treatment Plans

-Once you know what your risk treatment direction is going to be, you'll need to create Risk Treatment Plans for each risk you are handling.
+Once you know your risk treatment direction, you will need to create Risk Treatment Plans for each risk you are handling.

 You can approach this in several ways;

-3. Have risk treatment plans for each risk over a certain level.
+- Have risk treatment plans in place for each risk exceeding a certain level.

 I tend to prefer the third option here, as I prefer to have robust treatment plans (like mini project plans) for each significant risk, and smaller ones might have an entry in the risk log saying, “Mike’s got this – he’s going to turn off this feature to stop any future risk”.